panlinux/ubuntu-server-documentation/explanation/dnssec/dnssec.md

 Let's zoom in a little bit on that Ubuntu system:

 (picture)
-app -> stub resolver -> queries sent to a single recursive DNS server (/picture)
+app -> stub resolver -> queries sent out to recursive DNS servers (/picture)

 When an application needs to translate a hostname to an IP address, it uses standard glibc calls for that job.
 That is called a stub resolver, or simply a "dns client".
 This is a very simple client in the sense that it does not perform recursive queries: it expects to dispatch the DNS query to a recursive DNS server, which will do all the hard work.

 In Ubuntu, the default stub resolver is systemd-resolved.
-That's a daemon, running locally, and listening on port 53/udp on IP 127.0.0.53, and the system is configured to use that as its nameserver via /etc/resolv.conf:
+That's a daemon, running locally, and listening on port 53/udp on IP 127.0.0.53, and the system is configured to use that as its nameserver via `/etc/resolv.conf`:

     nameserver 127.0.0.53
     options edns0 trust-ad